PadmarajBhat/Cloud/Developing Applications with Google Cloud Platform.md

  * Jenkins is a free and open source automation server.
 Jenkins helps to automate the non-human part of the software development process, with continuous integration and facilitating technical aspects of continuous delivery

 * Datastore is no sql and is queried through GQL (Graph Query Language)
+ * It stores the record as entities of varied length
+ * UI for Datastore gives datasheet like filter options to query.